 Damages in Toxic Baby Formula Lawsuits

-Families have a legal entitlement to file Similac baby formula lawsuits after being harmed by Enfamil or human milk fortified products.
-Their claims include damages for harm to the baby and what the family has suffered.
+Families are legally entitled to file Similac baby formula lawsuits for damages after being harmed by Enfamil or human milk-fortified products.
+Their claims include damages for harm to the baby and the family's suffering.

 Here is some of what a family can recover from in a baby formula NEC lawsuit against the manufacturers:

 - Medical costs: Families can receive money for past and present medical bills associated with necrotizing enterocolitis (NEC).
 However, the cost of an emergency procedure to remove the intestine can be prohibitive.
 In addition, premature babies may need follow-up surgeries as they get older.